malintha/multi_uav_simulator/readme.md

 **Publishing the Goal for a given drone**

-SwarmSim2 supports Receding Horizon Planning (RHP) and trajectory optimization out of the box.
+Mavswarm supports Receding Horizon Planning (RHP) and trajectory optimization out of the box.
 You can publish a new desired goal position using rostopics for any drone to see it navigating.
 To do so, open a new command window and publish the following message.

     rostopic pub /robot_1/desired_state geometry_msgs/Point '{x: 4, y: -1, z: 3}'